All Episodes

 Don't call it the NBC Nightly News.

-Don't just call it every night live instead of Saturday Night Live.
+Don't just call it Every Night Live instead of Saturday Night Live.

-And then when Brian Williams comes back, moves him, move him to Saturday at uh at 11.30, let him doesn't matter what he says then.
+And then when Brian Williams comes back, move him to Saturday at 11:30, let him.

 I don't think he's ever coming back.

-They're there's there are still things surfacing, things that he's been discovered to have lied about and made up.
+There are still things surfacing, things that he's been discovered to have lied about and made up.

 And there are all kinds of investigations.

-ABC's got their own investigation going.
+ABC has got their own investigation going.

 NBC has its own internal investigation going.

-So what are they gonna do here?
+So what are they going to do here?

-They're gonna see can he maintain the numbers that they had or maybe grow them?
+They're going to see, can he maintain the numbers that they had or maybe grow them?

 Probably not.

-So the next thing that's gonna happen, you'll see a number of people who will be that they'll be called replacements, uh, temporary sit-ins for Lester Holt, maybe Savannah Guthrie one week or a couple of nights.
+So the next thing that's going to happen, you'll see a number of people who will be called replacements, temporary sit-ins for Lester Holt.

 They'll use this six months ahead to audition to find the next person they want to put in that chair if they want to keep the news as the news, if they don't want to make any changes.